-The Bank strengthened its research and judgment regarding market interest rates while proactively seizing market opportunities.
-The Bank also rationally adjusted the duration of its investment portfolio and further optimised its investment structure.
-Consistent with national macroeconomic policies, the Bank supported the economic development of local governments and actively participated in local government bond investment.
-Following trends in global bond markets, the Bank optimised its foreign currency investment portfolio and managed to prevent interest rate risk and credit risk.
+By strengthening its analysis and judgment regarding the macroeconomic situation and the trend of market interest rates, the Bank proactively seized market opportunities, rationally adjusted the duration of its investment portfolio and further optimised its investment structure.
+It actively supported the development of the real economy, and actively participated in local government bond investment.
+Following trends in global bond markets, the Bank optimised its foreign currency investment portfolio and managed its bond portfolio.